pengsl-lab/BioERP/README.md

 * Run TDI_NeoDTI.py to predict of the confidence scores between targets and drugs for NeoDTI-Net.
 <pre> python TDI_NeoDTI.py </pre>

+# Please cite our paper if you use this code and data in your work.
+@article{BioERP2021,
+title = {BioERP: biomedical heterogeneous network-based self-supervised representation learning approach for entity relationship predictions}, author = {Wang Xiaoqi, and Yang Yaning, and Li Kenli, and Li Wentao, and Li Fei, and Peng Shaoliang}, journal = {Bioinformatics}, year = {2021}, doi = {10.1093/bioinformatics/btab565}
+}

 # Contacts
 If you have any questions or comments, please feel free to email: xqw@hnu.edu.cn.